-The exceptional situation caused by the corona pandemic has also framed all the university's activities this year.
-In the spring, we started our second year of distance work and distance learning.
-The autumn brought brighter moods amid the pandemic: we were finally able to return to a freer everyday life and push and study as a widow on the university premises.
-At the turn of the year, we again had to return to stricter operating restrictions as the corona situation weakened.
+The exceptional circumstances brought about by the coronavirus pandemic continued to mark the University's activities in 2021.
+In the spring, we began our second year of working and studying remotely.
+The autumn ushered in a brighter atmosphere: we were finally able to return to a more free day-to-day life and could work and study on site on the University premises.
+At the turn of the year, the deteriorating coronavirus situation forced us to return to observing stricter restrictions on operations.

 For most of us, the year 2020 boils down to one word: corona.
 In mid-March, the University’s operations changed radically.
 The premises were closed, teaching was transferred online and, as a rule, the University community started working and studying remotely.
 During this exceptional year, much had to be organised in new ways on short notice, including entrance examinations.

 The year 2018 was a year of major organisational changes at the University of Helsinki: the new University Board began its term at the beginning of the year, a new 50-member University Collegium was elected in February, and a new rector and vice-rectors took office.
 Our research results are indisputably of the highest level and our researchers have succeeded well in the European Research Council’s funding rounds: in 2018, seven new projects at the University received ERC funding.
 In 2018 the University actively lobbied ahead of the country’s parliamentary elections and engaged in the #Researchmatters campaign to communicate to the public and decision-makers alike the importance of research and research-based teaching.